top of page

 • Feeling “blah” on dark, cold days

-These feelings usually come and go, and most people are still able to function normally.
+These feelings usually come and go, and most people can still function normally.

 Seasonal Affective Disorder (SAD)